jarviscanada/jarvis_data_eng_SarazhiliuHe/sql/README.md

 ```

-## Practice SQL Queries
+## SQL Queries Practice

 ### Modifying Data

+Question 1:
+Insert some data into a table:
-Question 1: Add a new facility - a spa - into the facilities table:
+Add a new facility - a spa - into the facilities table:
 ```sql
 -- solution:
 INSERT INTO cd.facilities (...)
 VALUES (...);